catatp.fm Unofficial Accidental Tech Podcast transcripts (generated by computer, so expect errors).

 Episode XXX dropped, and I don’t see a transcript yet?

-Currently this involves a number of manually executed commands, plus it needs my GPU free to run the transcription.
-So patience.
+Processing a new episode is now a single command (download, transcribe with the ensemble, identify speakers, build the site, and deploy), but it still needs my GPU free to run, so please be patient.
 I’ll try to get to it within a couple days of the episode dropping.

 What does a cat have to do with a transcript?